Community Herbalist Program ~ Intermediate Herbal Training

 Check the class syllabus for a full list of topics and dates.

 Weekend classes include lecture, demonstration, discussion, plant walks and assignments.
-Homework is submitted online for grading and brought to the next class for discussion.
-All homework must be completed before you can receive your certificate of completion for the course.
+Homework is submitted online for review and brought to the next class for discussion.
+A end of the year project will be presented by each student at the last class in November.

 Saturday and Sunday – Overview of basic nutrition.
-Role of vitamins and minerals in health.
+Role of vitamins, minerals and other nutrients in health.
 Recommended quantities of basic nutrients and their food sources.
-How to eat healthy.
+How to eat for good nutrition.

-Saturday and Sunday – Southern and Appalachian Folk Medicine Intensive.
+Saturday and Sunday – Finish nutrition lecture.
+Southern and Appalachian Folk Medicine Intensive.
 History of its origins, the four elements, blood types, practices and principles.
 Stories about Tommie Bass, Granny, and my early training.
-Discussion of homework assigned in February.
+Discussion of homework.

-Saturday – Understanding the endocrine feedback loop and blood brain barrier.
+Saturday and Sunday – Understanding the endocrine feedback loop and blood brain barrier.
 Positive and Negative Feedback.
 Control of endocrine activity.
 Receptors and target cells.
 (Sets the stage for future discussions of the endocrine system.)
 Understanding the actions and role of hypothalamus and pituitary.
+Spices as Medicine.
+Discussion of homework.

-Saturday and Sunday – The Pineal: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
+Saturday and Sunday – The Pineal gland: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
 Guidelines for creating herbal formulas.
+Herbs for Aches and Pains.

-Sunday – What the Medicine Men Knew.
-Review of tongue assessment – practice with classmates.
+Review of assessment techniques including tongue assessment, face, skin, nails – practice with classmates.
 Tea tasting, case study or plant walk.
-Discussion of homework assigned in April.
+Discussion of homework.

-Saturday and Sunday – The Thyroid: function, hormones produced, disorders, herbs and nutritional approaches, lifestyle support.
+Saturday and Sunday – The Krebs cycle and how we make energy.
+Mitochondria.
+The Thyroid: function, hormones produced, disorders, herbs and nutritional approaches, lifestyle support.
 The Parathyroid – function, hormones produced, disorders, herbs and nutrients, lifestyle support.
-First aid and trauma remedies.
-10 excellent herbs.
-Discussion of homework assigned in May.

 Saturday and Sunday – Adrenal glands: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
 Sympathetic and parasympathetic nervous systems.

 Stress.
 HPA axis.
 Acid/Alkaline Balance.
 A look at adaptogens.
 Tea tasting, case study or plant walk.
-Review of nail assessment – practice with classmates.
-Discussion of homework assigned in July.
+Discussion of homework.